1976–77 NFL playoffs: NFC: Minnesota Vikings 35, Washington Redskins 20

 The situation only got worse for Washington in the second quarter.
-A promising drive for them into Vikings territory ended with no points when Moseley missed a 51-yard field goal attempt.
+A promising drive into Vikings territory ended with no points when Moseley missed a 51-yard field goal attempt.
 Minnesota then drove 66 yards, featuring a 35-yard completion from Tarkenton to Ahmad Rashad, to score on Foreman's 2-yard touchdown run, putting them up 21-3.
-The Redskins next drive ended with an interception by Nate Wright.
+The Redskins' next drive ended with an interception by Nate Wright.
 On the next play, Houston intercepted the ball from Tarkenton and returned it 8 yards to the Vikings 38.
-But Minnesota was unable to move the ball and had to punt.
+But Washington was unable to move the ball and had to punt.
 In the final seconds of the half, Washington had a chance for a touchdown with a deep throw from Kilmer to receiver Frank Grant.
 Grant had broken open in the end zone, but was unable to make the catch and the pass fell incomplete.

-Washington had to punt on the first drive of the second half, and Leonard Willis returned it 10 yards to the Vikings 48, where Minnesota proceeded to drive to a 28-3 lead on a 30-yard touchdown burst by Foreman.
+Washington had to punt on the first drive of the second half, and Leonard Willis returned it 10 yards to the Vikings 48, from where Minnesota proceeded to drive to a 28-3 lead on a 30-yard touchdown burst by Foreman.
 This time the Redskins were able to respond, converting a 20-yard catch by tight end Jean Fugett, a 20-yard run by Mike Thomas, and a 10-yard reception by fullback John Riggins into a 35-yard Moseley field goal, making the score 28-6.
 But after this, the Vikings drove 77 yards and scored on a 9-yard pass from Tarkenton to White.
 By the time Kilmer completed two touchdown passes in the fourth quarter, the game was already out of reach.

-This was the second postseason meeting between the Redskins and Vikings, with Minnesota won the only previous meeting.
+This was only the second postseason meeting between the Redskins and Vikings, with Minnesota having won the previous meeting.